I have a REAL

 about the drawbar assembly?
 The drawbar busses are

-actually silver, the contacts on each drawbar are not.
+actually silver, I don't think the contacts on each drawbar are.
 Don't forget the

 vibrato box - it has a six (6) position rotary switch with a billion CONTACT